clizzzie/clizzzie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://scripps.ucsd.edu/'>Scripps Institution of Oceanography</a>. nclizzie@ucsd.edu
+subtitle: <a href='https://scripps.ucsd.edu/'>Scripps Institution of Oceanography</a>. <a href='https://igpp.ucsd.edu/'>Institute of Geophysics and Planetary Physics</a> nclizzie@ucsd.edu

 profile:
   align: right